axelschmidt91/nasalib2bibtex/README.md

 The required arguments is the query to be searched for.
 If there are any spaces in the query the string needs to be set between abostrophes  `'`.
 For example: `'NACA foil'`

+The bibtex entries will be written to `data.bib`.

+## Logging
+The logfile `console.log` will be written.

 ## Sources

 NASA NTRS Search